NiceneNerd/BCML/docs/README.md

 ## Purpose

 Why a mod loader for BOTW?
-Installing a mod is usually easy enough once you have a homebrewed console or a emulator.
+Installing a mod is usually easy enough once you have a homebrewed console or an emulator.
 Is there a need for a special tool?

 Yes.
 As soon as you start trying to install multiple mods, you will find complications.
 The BOTW game ROM is fundamentally structured for performance and storage use on a